lyz-code/blue-book/docs/devops/kubernetes/kubernetes_ingress_controller.md

 You also had to create an IAM OIDC provider, which are entities in IAM that describe an external identity provider (IdP) service that supports the OpenID Connect (OIDC) standard, such as Google or Github.
-You use an IAM OIDC identity provider when you want to establish trust between an OIDC-compatible IdP and your AWS account.
-This is useful when creating a mobile app or web application that requires access to AWS resources, but you don't want to create custom sign-in code or manage your own user identities.
+You use an IAM OIDC identity provider when you want to establish trust between an OIDC compatible IdP and your AWS account.
+This is useful when creating a mobile app or web application that requires access to AWS resources, but you don't want to create custom sign in code or manage your own user identities.

 The IAM OIDC provider is going to be used by the [AWS EKS pod identity admission controller](https://github.com/aws/amazon-eks-pod-identity-webhook/) to attach